Azare: Culture, ethnic groups, and religion

 The culture of the people is mainly influenced by Islam respect.
-The marriage customs of the people is according to Islamic procedures, such as the marriage itself and mode of dressings.
+The marriage customs of the people are according to Islamic procedures, such as the marriage itself and mode of dressings.
 Although, there are some cultures that are prohibited by Islam, like tashe and Kidan Gwauro, which are mainly practiced by small children.

 Azare is a pluralistic region made up of diverse ethnic and religious groups.
-There are two ethnic groups in Azare: Fulani, kanuri.
+There are two ethnic groups in Azare: Fulani and kanuri.
 Hausa language is widely spoken in Azare.
 Other immigrants who have different varieties of occupation infiltrated the emirate in Nigeria to pursue various trades and commerce in Katagum.
 Emirate visitors are well received and were given proper treatment by the 19th century Katagum.

 The two main religions in Azare are Islam (approximately 99%) and Christianity (approximately 1%).

-There are many mosques and Arabic schools (Makarantun Allo), as well as various Islamic sects such as Tijjaniyyah, Qadiriyyah, Shi’ah and Jama’atul Izalatul Bida wa iqamatus sunnah which were introduced as far back as 19th century.
+There are many mosques and Arabic schools (Makarantun Allo), as well as various Islamic sects, such as Tijjaniyyah, Qadiriyyah, Shi'ah, and Jama'atul Izalatul Bida wa iqamatus sunnah, which were introduced as far back as the 19th century.
 However, an influx of immigrants has led to the introduction and propagation of Christianity.
-This resulted of the British colonial missionaries, and churches have sprung up in most parts of the districts of the emirate.
+This resulted from the British colonial missionaries, and churches have sprung up in most parts of the districts of the emirate.